Aditya007777/TeaStore_Django/README.md

 # TeaStore Using Django

-TeaStore Django is a robust and user-friendly e-commerce web application built with the Django framework.
-This application provides an online platform for browsing, purchasing, and managing a variety of teas, complete with user authentication, a product catalog, a shopping cart, and order management features.
+TeaStore Django is a  web application built with the Django framework.
+This application provides an online platform for browsing, and managing a variety of teas, complete with user authentication, and a product catalog.

 ## Table of Contents